All Episodes

 None of this can be stopped, but we can slow it down.

-It's gonna take a strategic program To take on Obama and Harry Reed and Nancy Pelosi and to suggest like the Democrats always did during Clinton.
+It's going to take a strategic program to take on Obama and Harry Reid and Nancy Pelosi and to suggest, like the Democrats always did during Clinton, this is not what the American people want.

-This is not the drive-by's will do counter polls, the drive bys will show that this poll is wrong and so forth.
+The drive-bys will show that this poll is wrong and so forth.

-Uh today's show today, they tried to once again skewer Rick Santelli.
+Today's show today, they tried to once again skewer Rick Santelli.

 Matt Wauer tried to skewer Santelli and even insulted his wife.

-We have the audio sound bites.
+We have the audio soundbites.

 I will deal with this again today because it's fun and it's crucial.

-And besides, ladies and gentlemen, I like being right, and I'm not intimidated by being right when people criticize me for it.
+And I'm not intimidated by being right when people criticize me for it.

 And I don't care what any establishment thinks of what I say.